 When freight trains run right past and through commuter rail stations, it is vital that adequate signs and other safeguards be in place to protect pedestrians.
-Without such protections, people are at unreasonable risk of mass transit accidents.
+Without such protections, people are at an unreasonable risk of mass transit accidents.

 Are such protections in place in the western suburbs of Chicago, where freight trains are once again passing through Metra commuter rail stations?
 The freight trains were kept from the Metra stations while Union Pacific and Metra negotiated an agreement to revised long-established pedestrian safety policies.
 The policies were intended to protect pedestrians in the station when another train approaches.